Rimsha-Zulfiqar/FE-Code-Challenge/README.md

 * On the homepage, you will see a list of countries.
 * Use the search input field to search for a specific country by name.
 * Use the region filter to narrow down the displayed countries by region.
-* Click on a country card to view detailed information about that country on a separate page.
+* Click on a country card to view detailed information about that country.
 * On the country detail page, click on the border countries to navigate to their respective detail pages.
 * Optionally, use the toggle button to switch between light and dark mode color schemes.